mda-primetr/gmorad.braintumors/Microbiome_Brain_Tumors/README.md

 ## R packages:

 Please use `renv` R package and packages listed below as R list.
-Make sure to use R version 4.4.3 and Bioconductor release version 3.20.
+Make sure to use R version 4.4.3 from (https://cran.r-project.org/bin) and Bioconductor release version 3.20.
 This analysis was conducted using macOS 15.5 with  ARMv9 CPU architecture.

 ```